 A request to have an emotional support animal in campus housing or in academic buildings is considered a request for accommodation and will be reviewed on a case-by-case basis.
 Individuals making such requests must provide documentation of a previously diagnosed and current (ongoing) disability and that the animal provides an essential therapeutic benefit related to the documented disability.
 The form is available at (Emotional Support Animal (ESA) or Service Animal) or from the Director of Disability Services.
-Signed documentation is provided by a licensed mental health professional (therapist, psychologist or psychiatrist and NOT the family doctor) who states the individual is under his/her care, has diagnosed the disability and prescribes for the person an emotional support animal.
+Signed documentation is provided by a licensed medical professional who states the individual is under his/her care, has diagnosed the disability and prescribes for the person an emotional support animal.
 Documentation should be forwarded to ileddy@viterbo.edu, Director of Disability Services.
-The Disability

-Services Director will communicate to the Director of Residence Life when the supporting documentation has been received and is approved.
+The Disability Services Director will communicate to the Director of Residence Life when the supporting documentation has been received and is approved.
 The Director of Res Life will enforce housing rules and regulations and assign appropriate housing.

 Advance notice is needed in order to gather, review, and verify the necessary documentation, which includes, but is not limited to: verification of a disability, the determination of any conflicting disabilities in the immediate vicinity where the animal will be housed, and verification of all vaccinations and the health of the animal including all necessary licensing.
-Requests and documentation must be submitted no later than 30 days prior to the date of moving into campus housing.
+Requests and documentation must be submitted prior to the date of moving the ESA into campus housing.
 Emotional support animals are only allowed in the owner's residence hall room or apartment and may not be taken to other rooms, buildings or campus areas.
 The owner is responsible for the care and updated (annual) health exams.
 Immunization dates and healthy records of the animal must be submitted annually to director of disability services.
 Requests for an emotional support animal are considered on a case by case basis and are not automatically renewed each academic year.
-There must be evidence of a need from a licensed medical provider each year.

 Size (height and weight) of emotional support animals are limited to small animals in order not to intrude in anyone else's space in the communal setting of campus living arrangements.
-There should be evidence that the animal has been owned by the individual prior to this request.
 If an animal has prescribed medication, such information should be shared with the Director of Disability Services.

 The owner of any service or emotional support animal present in any Viterbo University location is personally responsible for any damage to property and/or harm to others caused by the animal while in a Viterbo University facility or at a sponsored event.
 Animals on campus must have an annual clean bill of health (including vaccinations and immunity shots against rabies and/or other diseases common to the type of animal) that is signed by a licensed veterinarian.
 A valid vaccination tag must be worn by the animal at all times.
 Regular bathing/grooming and pest control measures also need to be performed by the owner.
+The ESA may be asked to move off campus if there is damage or harm to any individual or property or the ESA's behavior infringes on the healthy living environment of roommates or apartment mates.